AntSwordProject/doc/en/getting_started/language_settings.md

 Language Setting
 ---

 AntSword supports many languages. `English` is enabled by default.
-You can do some changes according to you.
+You can change whenever you want.

 Procedures are as follows: